 - Related Products

 In experiments we were able to visualize the GLuc luminescence on the surface of Agarose-Biotin beads using a standard light microscope in total darkness.
-GLuc-SA was engineered by connecting one molecule of GLuc to one Streptavidin tetramer.
-Streptavidin has theoretically 4 biotin binding sites, purified Streptavidin will have the ability to bind between 3.2 and 3.9 biotin molecules.
-Therefore, GLuc-SA has up to two free biotin binding sites.
+GLuc-SA was engineered by connecting one molecule of GLuc to one Streptavidin subunit.
+Streptavidin consists of 4 subunits with theoretically 4 biotin binding sites.
+Purified Streptavidin will have the ability to bind between 3.2 and 3.9 biotin molecules.
 Due to extensive purification steps, no free Streptavidin is present and cross-linking will be prevented, enabling quantitative read-outs in luminescent assays.

 - bioluminescent detection of biotinylated biomolecules (protein, DNA, peptides) in ELISA-style assays